 v.
 Florence USSHER, born in 1678; buried at St Audoen's, Dublin, 3 October 1682.

 e.
-Elizabeth PIGOTT, bapt Long Ashton, 13 July 1650; married Mr LONG of Bristol.
+Elizabeth PIGOTT, baptised at Long Ashton, 13 July 1650; she was married to Mr LONG of Bristol.

 f.
-Thomas PIGOTT, bapt Long Ashton, 27 December 1651; buried there, 17 December 1651 (dates thus in Parish Register, Taunton Records Office, evidently in error).
+Thomas PIGOTT, baptised at Long Ashton, 27 December 1651; buried there on 17 December 1651 (dates thus in Parish Register, Taunton Records Office, evidently in error).

-3. Alexander PIGOTT; of Innishannon, County Cork; served with distinction in the Earl of Inchiquin's Regiment, Civil War; Lieutenant-Colonel in the Army; will dated 1680, proved 1683; married Ann ADERLEY, the widow of Thomas ADERLY, and the daughter of Sir Edward BOLTON of Brazil, County Dublin, with issue.
+3. Alexander PIGOTT; of Innishannon, County Cork; served with distinction in the Earl of Inchiquin's Regiment, Civil War; Lieutenant-Colonel in the Army; his will, dated 1680, was proved in 1683; he was married to Ann ADERLEY, the widow of Thomas ADERLY, and the daughter of Sir Edward BOLTON of Brazil, County Dublin, with issue.

 Ancestor of the PIGOTTs of Chetwynd, County Cork, of Loughrea, County Galway, and the Baronets of Knapton.

-4. John PIGOTT; of Rahineduff, Queen's County; a Captain in the Army; died in 1668; married Mary MOORE, the widow of Pierce MOORE of Rahineduff, and the daughter of Francis EDGEWORTH of Edgeworthstown, County Longford, by his spouse Jane TUITE, with issue.
+4. John PIGOTT; of Rahineduff, Queen's County; a Captain in the Army; he died in 1668; he wa married to Mary MOORE, the widow of Pierce MOORE of Rahineduff, and the daughter of Francis EDGEWORTH of Edgeworthstown, County Longford, by his spouse Jane TUITE, with issue.